Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Sensing AI

 \textbf{Unique advantages of using wireless AI techniques: }Recent years, many research have made attempts to use AI for object detection thanks to its higher prediction accuracy but low computational complexity.

-\textbf{Recent works: } Object detection (i.e. salient object detection) employ deep neural networks to recognize the distinctive regions in an image.
-The work in \cite{244} uses a fully CNN architecture for salient object detection.
-A new encoder-decoder network is created where a global perception module is constructed to produce a low-resolution saliency map of the object.
-Another work in \cite{245} presents a recurrent fully convolutional network for better accurate saliency detection.
+\textbf{Recent works: } Object detection (i.e., salient object detection) employs deep neural networks to recognize the distinctive regions in an image.
+The work in \cite{245} presents a recurrent fully convolutional network for better accurate saliency detection.
 This is enabled by an iterative correction process during learning, which refines better saliency maps and brings a better performance in terms of higher prediction accuracy.
+This object detection solution can help achieve accurate learning inference, but requires complex multi-layer data training.
 The authors in \cite{246} focus on designing a cascaded partial decoder mechanism which helps to remove shallower features and refine the features of deeper layers in the CNN network for obtaining precise saliency maps.
 Based on that, the proposed scheme can achieve higher prediction accuracy but lower algorithm running time.
 To reduce the training complexity and improve the evaluation speed in traditional neural network in salient object detection, a simplified CNN network is introduced in \cite{247}.
 Instead of minimizing the boundary length as the existing Mumford-Shah approaches have implemented, the focus of this work is to minimize the intersection over union among the pixels of the images.
-This non-reliance on super-pixels makes the method fully convolutional and thus enhances the estimation speed.
-Besides, a hybrid contrast-oriented CNN architecture is investigated in \cite{248} to solve the issues of the computation latency and redundancies in current CNN networks.
-The fully convolutional networks are devised in the first stream for fast learning of the image to map accurately it with dense saliency prediction.
-Also, a segment-level spatial pooling (SP) stream complementary is integrated for sparse saliency inference and modelling visual contrast among super-pixels.
+This non-reliance on super-pixels makes the method fully convolutional and thus enhances the estimation rate.